 After Backlash, Rhode Island School District Rolls Back 'Lunch Shaming' Policy

-Fundraising efforts to spare kids from from lunchtime humiliation in a Rhode Island school district have resulted in tens of thousands of dollars in donations over a couple of days, including nearly $50,000 by New York-based yogurt-maker, Chobani.
+Fundraising efforts to spare kids from from lunchtime humiliation in a Rhode Island school district have resulted in tens of thousands of dollars in donations over a couple of days, including nearly $50,000 by New York-based yogurt-maker Chobani.

-On Sunday, Warwick Public Schools, a small school district facing approximately $77,000 in overdue lunch fees this year, curtly announced plans to implement a new policy that would ban students with outstanding balances to choose from the cafeteria's hot meals.
+On Sunday, Warwick Public Schools, a small school district facing approximately $77,000 in overdue lunch fees this year, curtly announced plans to implement a new policy that would ban students with outstanding balances from choosing from the cafeteria's hot meals.
 Instead, it would limit children to "sun butter and jelly" sandwiches until the debt was repaid or a payment plan established.

 She also stressed that a vast majority of the debt — 72% — is from students who are not enrolled in the National School Lunch Program.
-She added that, as of the announcement, about $14,000 had been collected from outstanding balances.
-Bachus also detailed the month-long process by which the district seeks to collect payment from parents — a process that involves sending multiple letters home over 90 days.
+She added that as of the announcement, about $14,000 had been collected from outstanding balances.
+Bachus also detailed the monthlong process by which the district seeks to collect payment from parents — a process that involves sending multiple letters home over 90 days.

 as a parent, news of #WarwickPublicSchools breaks my heart. every child should have access to natural, nutritious & delicious food, so @Chobani is doing our small part to help pay this debt— Hamdi Ulukaya (@hamdiulukaya) May 9, 2019